Home : Uk : Best Betting Sites UK for 2026

 eWallets

 eWallets are financial service providers that allow you to maintain a balance in an account that is not a bank account and make easy payments online.
-Popular eWallets available in the UK include PayPal, Skrill, Neteller and MuchBetter, and others such as Payz (formerly ecoPayz) and AstroPay.
+Popular eWallets available in the UK include PayPal, Skrill, Neteller, and MuchBetter, and others such as Payz (formerly ecoPayz) and AstroPay.
 Deposits from eWallets are usually instant and withdrawals at some bet sites to eWallets can be instant too, but other sites may delay them for three to five days.

 Credit Cards

-PaysafeCard was established as a way to allow people to make payments online who don’t have any kind of online payment facility.
-PaysafeCards are temporary cash cards that can be loaded with money at some real-world retailers and then used to make online payments.
+PaySafeCard was established as a way to allow people to make payments online who don’t have any kind of online payment facility.
+PaySafeCards are temporary cash cards that can be loaded with money at some real-world retailers and then used to make online payments.
 You can now also manage your PaysafeCards online.
 Payments at online betting sites in the UK via PaysafeCard are usually instant.
 Withdrawals to PaysafeCards are not available.

-ApplePay and Google Pay
+Apple Pay and Google Pay

 These two payment systems link a financial account, such as a bank account, to a merchant via an Apple or Google account, usually via a mobile phone.
-You can also make payments via ApplePay and Google Pay via a PC or laptop.
-Many UK betting sites now accept deposits via ApplePay and Google Pay, and they are usually paid instantly.
+You can also make payments via Apple Pay and Google Pay via a PC or laptop.
+Many UK betting sites now accept deposits via Apple Pay and Google Pay (see Apple Pay betting sites), and they are usually paid instantly.
 Withdrawals are less common as both payment systems are customer-to-merchant and not the other way around.

 Bank Transfers

-A lot of sports betting sites in the UK will allow you to transfer money directly from and to your bank account.
+A lot of sports betting websites in the UK will allow you to transfer money directly from and to your bank account.
 Payments made this way are not usually instant, though.
 A bank account withdrawal, in particular, may take up to seven days.

-Method Deposit Times Withdrawal Times
+Payment Methods Usual Deposit Times Usual Withdrawal Times

-Debit cards Instant 24 hours Instant 5 days
+Debit cards Instant 3-5 days

-eWallets Instant 24 hours Instant 3 days
+eWallets Instant 1-3 days

-PaysafeCard Instant 24 hours Unavailable Unavailable
+PaysafeCard Instant Unavailable for withdrawals

-Bank transfer 1 day 3 days 3 days 7 days
+Bank transfer 3 days 7 days

 Note: These deposit and withdrawal times are taken as averages.
-Some UK betting sites may take longer to honour a withdrawal than the ‘maximum’ indicated.
+Some UK betting sites may take longer to honour a withdrawal than the maximum indicated.
 Fees are not usually charged for deposits, but some sites may charge for withdrawals – check a site’s T&Cs for information about any fees that may be charged.

 In-Play Betting

-In-play betting or live betting online gives punters the unique opportunity to place bets on events that are already underway.
-You can place any bet on an event that has begun, and you might get better odds than at the start of the event.
 For example, say you are considering betting on Tottenham to beat West Ham in the EPL but decide to wait until after kick-off.
 After ten minutes, West Ham score, but you still think Tottenham will win, so you back them.
 As Tottenham are 1-0 down, you will get better odds on a Spurs win now compared to the pre-match odds.

 Live Streaming

-Live streaming goes hand-in-hand with live or in-play betting at many sports betting sites in the UK, although it pays perhaps to lower your expectations!
 You will not be able to stream top sporting action such as EPL or UCL football matches, tennis and golf majors or top-class rugby union, rugby league or cricket matches.
-This is because all such events are tied into media deals with broadcasting companies.
+This is because all such events are tied to media deals with broadcasting companies.

-You will be able to live stream plenty of sporting action at UK betting sites though – NBA basketball games, MLB baseball games, ATP and WTA tour tennis matches and football action from top European leagues such as the Bundesliga and Eredivisie.
-There is also a lot of streaming of sports that are not usually televised in the UK, such as volleyball, handball, badminton and water polo.
+You will be able to live stream plenty of sporting action at UK betting sites, though – NBA & MLB games can be found, along with ATP and WTA tour tennis matches, and football action from top European leagues such as the Bundesliga and Eredivisie.

-Cash Out Betting Sites
+Cashing Out on the Best Betting Sites

 Let’s look at two scenarios in which you may wish to cash out: